Internet's Role in Career Building

 8. Start a blog

-Having a professional blog is not mandatory; yet, it’s an effective way of promoting your professional skills.
-Blogging allows you prove your professionalism online, expand your network and even bring you lucrative professional opportunities.
+Having an expert blog is not mandatory; yet, it’s an effective way of promoting your professional skills.
+Blogging allows you prove your professionalism on the web, expand your network and even bring you lucrative professional opportunities.
 Moreover, as you establish your expertise and develop tone of voice, you might even consider blogging as a full-time career.

-Now, imagine that the hiring manager looks up for your name online and sees a complete LinkedIn profile with hundreds (or thousands) of connections, a professionally designed personal website with a professional blog and a Facebook page which only evokes positive associations.
+Now, imagine that the hiring manager looks up for your name online and sees a complete LinkedIn profile with hundreds (or thousands) of connections, an expertly designed personal website with a professional blog and a Facebook page which only evokes positive associations.
 Sounds great, doesn’t it?

-Taking care of your online personal brand in advance helps you build a positive professional reputation and increases employability.
+Taking care of your personal brand on the webin advance helps you build a positive professional reputation and increases employability.
 Your ability to use digital tools and understanding of online career building principles will make a positive impact on your career.

 Passing interviews online

-The internet made it possible not only to apply for jobs online, but also to be interviewed through video conferencing tools.
+The internet made it possible not only to apply for posiitons on the Internet, but also to be interviewed through video conferencing tools.
 Skype interviews are especially popular to evaluate the candidate before the ‘real’ interview or when the candidate is located in different state or country.
 Moreover, remote interviews are less costly for the companies as they don’t need to pay transport expenses and they help the employers evaluate the prospective candidates quite quickly.

 Get your resume written online